-Native wildlife1, whether they be flora or fauna, have, over time, adapted to geographic areas and are part of specific ecosystems2 which are in balance.
-When removed from their native habitat3 and placed within a foreign ecosystem where there may be fewer or no predators (to keep their numbers in check) the ecosystem becomes unbalanced.
-When this situation occurs it can result in environmental chaos effecting the entire ecosystem that will often cause drastic change to the geography, diminished species diversity, extirpation4 or, with regard to endangered species, extinction.
+Native wildlife, whether they be flora or fauna, have, over time, adapted to geographic areas and are part of specific ecosystems which are in balance.
+When removed from their native habitat and placed within a foreign ecosystem where there may be fewer or no predators (to keep their numbers in check) the ecosystem becomes unbalanced.
+When this situation occurs it can result in environmental chaos effecting the entire ecosystem that will often cause drastic change to the geography, diminished species diversity, extirpation or, with regard to endangered species, extinction.

 If you've read the page on Honeybees then you already know "exotics" are introduced species and honeybees are exotics with regard to their introduction to the America's.
 For that matter so are you and I, assuming you aren't a "native" American.
 Of course, Homo sapiens, at one time, were also an introduced species.